Skip to main content

 • A Wallix Trustelem account with administrative rights to create apps.

-• An ngrok Enterprise account with an authtoken or admin access to configure edges with SAML.
+• An ngrok Pay-as-you-go account with an authtoken or admin access to configure endpoints with SAML.

 1. Configure Wallix Trustelem